facebook/idb/README.md

       arguments:@[]
       environment:@{}];

-    // System Applications can be launched directly since they are already installed.
+    // System Applications can be launched directly since they are already 'installed' in the Simulator.
-    // User applications must be installed first with `installSimulator:` BOOL success = [[[simulator.interact
+    // Applications provided by the user must be installed after Booting with `installApplication:`.
+    BOOL success = [[[simulator.interact
       bootSimulator]
       launchApplication:appLaunch]